ietf/Moderators/unprofessional-commentary.md

 This includes incitement of violence toward any individual, including encouraging a person to commit self-harm.
 This also includes posting or threatening to post other people’s personally identifying information (“doxxing”) online.

-**Personal attacks**
+**Attacks**

-Personal attacks include attacking people for their opinions, beliefs, or ideas rather than criticizing the opinions, beliefs, and ideas themselves.
-Personal attacks also include name-calling and insulting, demeaning, or belittling others.
+Attacks can come in several forms.
+They include personally attacking people for their opinions, beliefs, or ideas rather than criticizing the opinions, beliefs, and ideas themselves.
+They include name-calling, insulting, demeaning, and belittling people.
+They also include criticizing an idea in an insulting or excessively hostile manner.

 **Derogatory language**